 Display Port

-The Raspberry Pi can link to a serial screen similar to those seen in tablets via the DSI display port.
+The Raspberry Pi can link to a serial screen similar to those in tablets via the DSI display port.
 These display modules come with touch controllers and are available in a variety of sizes.

 MicroSD Slot

 This port is used to store the Raspberry Pi OS on a microSD card but the Pi doesn’t come with a microSD card.
-This SD card also stores all of the user’s information, folders, files, and photos – it is basically the computer’s hard disk.
+This SD card also stores the user’s information, folders, files, and photos – it is basically the computer’s hard disk.

 Micro USB Power